AdobeDocs/analytics.en/help/implement/aep-edge/xdm-var-mapping.md

 If your organization plans to move to Customer Journey Analytics, Adobe recommends instead using the `data` object to send data directly to Adobe Analytics without conforming to a schema.
 This strategy allows your organization to use your own schema, instead of using the [!UICONTROL Adobe Analytics ExperienceEvent Template] (which is less applicable to Customer Journey Analytics).
 See [Data object variable mapping to Adobe Analytics](data-var-mapping.md) for a similar mapping table.

+## Value priorities

+Most XDM object fields in this table coincide with a [data object field](data-var-mapping.md).
+If you set both a given XDM object field and its respective data object field, the data object field takes priority.
+If you use both the XDM object field and the data object field, Adobe recommends setting custom events using the data object field.
+If the field `data.__adobe.analytics.events` is present, it overwrites all XDM object fields related commerce and custom events.

+## XDM object field mapping

 Previous updates to this table can be found on this page's [commit history on GitHub](https://github.com/AdobeDocs/analytics.en/commits/main/help/implement/aep-edge/xdm-var-mapping.md).

 | XDM field path | Analytics variable and description |